ThuyNT13/thuy_life/README.md

 Click on **Create Distribution** button and then under **Web** click the **Get Started** button to select Web as your delivery method.

-There are a lot of [Distribution Web Values](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/distribution-web-values-specify.htm) to consider on this page, but just going to focus on a few.
+On the Create Distribution page, there are a lot of [Distribution Web Values](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/distribution-web-values-specify.htm) to consider, but just going to focus on a few.

 1. Open up another window or tab and navigate to the [S3 console](https://console.aws.amazon.com/s3/).